ricardoljp/ricardoljp/README.md

 # Ricardo Pereira

 ## Hi there 👋
-I have a great passion in people development and Agile management strategies.
+I have a great passion in people development and agile management strategies.
-Software Development it is a great way to update my knowledge and to stimulate myselft.
+Software Development is a great way to update my knowledge and to stimulate myselft.

 ## Olá pessoal 👋
 Tenho grande paixão em desenvolvimento de pessoas e gestão ágil.